 Profile

-Visit Fife’s only farmhouse cheesemakers.
-There’s a glass wall to watch the action and Jane’s cheeses are a delicious asset to this lovely region.
-Her excellent hand crafted cheeses have won many awards.
-It is very much a family business with husband and sons running the farm and Jane the skilled cheesemaker.
-Multi-award winner at Royal Highland Show 2021.
+Visit Fife’s farmhouse cheesemaker.
+Jane’s cheeses are a delicious asset to this lovely region.
+Her excellent hand crafted cheeses have won many awards, with 2 Great Taste Awards for her Anster this year, 2023.
+It is very much a family business with husband and sons running the farm and Jane sharing her skills as a cheesemaker.
+Multi-award winner at Royal Highland Show.

 - CHEESEMAKER

-- UNPASTEURISED MILK FROM THEIR OWN HOME BRED HOLSTEIN FRIESIAN COWS
+- UNPASTEURISED MILK FROM THEIR OWN HOME BRED TRADITIONAL HOLSTEIN FRIESIAN COWS

 - TRADITIONAL RENNET